-Prerequisites: Successful completion Geometry Grade Levels: 10-12
+Prerequisites: Successful completion of Algebra I and Geometry

 Credits: 1 Math Credit; 1 Verified Math Credit with passing score on the End of Course SOL test

 The focus of this course is on developing an understanding of advanced algebraic concepts.
 Concepts which have been presented in Algebra I and Geometry are reviewed, expanded, and strengthened.
 Emphasis is placed on the study of functions, polynomials, rational expressions, and complex numbers.
 New topics to be introduced include transformational graphing, and sequences and series.
 Mathematical models for solving practical applications are developed.